 Try a positive approach first.

 Going positive is a win for everyone.
 It adds a favorable touchpoint to your customers’ journey and encourages the behavior you want to see.
 Incentives for arriving on time reward your best clients.
-They’ll appreciate the fact that you’ve recognized and appreciate them.
+They’ll appreciate the fact that you’ve recognized and appreciated them.
 Plus, happy clients who feel acknowledged and appreciated are more likely to spend more with your business and refer you to their friends and family.

 Use rewards and incentives like the ones suggested below to prevent no-shows and late arrivals.
 Mix and match your favorites or try out a new incentive each quarter to discover what works best with your clients.